BhumikaSasmal/Mini-RAG-System/README.md

 ## Problem Statement
 Week 1 is the foundation phase of the Mini RAG System project.
 The objective is not to build the final AI chatbot yet.
-The objective is to ensure understanding of the project workflow, have the correct development setup, can process basic text with Python, can run a simple Streamlit interface, and can maintain clean documentation and version control.
+The objective is to ensure understanding of the project workflow, have the correct development setup, process basic text with Python, run a simple Streamlit interface, and maintain clean documentation and version control.

 ## Week 1 Scope